RNA Dynamics and Interactions Revealed through Atomistic Simulations: DISCUSSION

 \subsection{Emerging artificial-intelligence and machine-learning techniques}

-Deep-learning based methods are emerging as tools to study conformational dynamics of RNA systems (see \textbf{Figure~\ref{fig:artificial-intelligence}}).
+Deep learning-based methods are emerging as tools to study conformational dynamics of RNA systems (see \textbf{Figure~\ref{fig:artificial-intelligence}}).
 Below we dissect the different ways in which deep-learning methods can assist RNA modeling.